-This is an excerpt from our most recent eBook: How to make the most of cross-selling and upselling opportunities.
+This is an excerpt from an eBook: How to make the most of cross-selling and upselling opportunities.
 To download the full eBook, click here.

 It starts with understanding your customers’ buying habits.
-By understanding what your customers are buying – and more importantly what they are not – you will be able to spoon-feed opportunities to your sales team so they can identify where there is potential profit through effective cross-selling and upselling.
+If you recommend confusing products to your customers, they may not understand your intention and get annoyed.
+Let’s say that you customer has already purchased the item you’re recommending.
+He or she might feel offended and annoyed that you don’t know what they’ve already purchased and that you are now recommending something completely different.
+By understanding what your customers are buying – and more importantly what they are not – you will be able to provide the right opportunities to your sales team so they can identify where there is potential profit through effective cross-selling and upselling.
 Cross-selling and upselling are techniques that can have a positive impact on your bottom line.
 Unfortunately, people often confuse the two and fail to capitalize on opportunities.

 Cross-selling is when your sales team makes additional solutions available to the customer, while upselling is converting an initial offer into a more profitable order by the way of additional units, or a premium version.
 Both techniques are effective ways of increasing revenue within your existing customer base.